Welcome to our 5-minute guide to the best dirt bike gifts – that riders like me actually want.

 First, you want to find their gear and determine the brand they currently own – go with that brand.

 If they don’t have any MX gear currently, I can say I don’t know of a dirt bike rider that doesn’t like Fox Racing.
-Or you can check out our list of the best MX gear brands here – picking a brand from that list won’t steer you far wrong.

 Next, you need to know their size.